-The 2013 CFM Handbook (3-15-17 updated) contains administrative information about our Meeting, including our organizational structure, the responsibilities of the officers and committees, information about membership and marriage within the Meeting, our use of clearness committees, and various policies and forms.
+The 2023 Handbook contains administrative information about our Meeting, including our organizational structure, the responsibilities of the officers and committees, information about membership and marriage within the Meeting, our use of clearness committees, and various policies and forms.

 A limited number of printed copies of the handbook are available at the meetinghouse.
 A reference copy is also available in the library.
 Updates to this handbook must be approved at Meeting for Worship with Attention to Business, and the online version may be more up-to-date than previously printed versions.